-National Planning Framework 4 (NPF4) (2020)
+Draft National Planning Framework 4 (NPF4) (2021)

 As a result of the Planning (Scotland) Act (2019) the status and role of the National Planning Framework changes to that of a development plan and will include polices that which will influence day to day decision making.
-NPF 478 will have a time horizon to 2050 and will clearly align with other national programmes and strategies including the Economic Strategy, the National Transport Strategy and the Strategic Transport Projects Review.
-Regional Spatial Strategies will also inform NPF4.
+The Fourth National Planning Framework will clearly align with other national programmes and strategies including the Economic Strategy, the National Transport Strategy and the Strategic Transport Projects Review.
+Regional Spatial Strategies will inform NPF4.